 The emergency plan change reviews and screenings should be documented in an inspection report in accordance with Inspection Manual Chapter 0612.
 Performance of this inspection procedure’s change review or screening does not constitute approval of the affected emergency plan changes.
 Sample documentation wording for EAL and emergency plan changes with no apparent RIE is as follows:

 “Since the last NRC inspection of this program area, Emergency Plan Revision(s) XX to XX were implemented based on your determination, in accordance with 10 CFR 50.54(q), that the changes resulted in no reduction in effectiveness of the emergency plan, and that the revised emergency plan as changed continues to meet the requirements of 10 CFR 50.47(b) and requirements of Appendix E to 10 CFR 50.
-The inspectors conducted a 1 sampling review of the emergency plan changes, and/or 2 review of EAL changes} to evaluate for potential reductions in effectiveness of the emergency plan.
+The inspectors conducted a {(1) sampling review of the emergency plan changes, and/or (2) review of EAL changes} to evaluate for potential reductions in effectiveness of the emergency plan.
 However, this review does not constitute formal NRC approval of the changes.
 Therefore, these changes remain subject to future NRC inspection in their entirety.”

 This procedure is considered complete when all the inspection requirements listed in the procedure have been satisfied.
+Routine reviews of problem identification and resolution activities performed in this attachment should equate to approximately 10 to 15 percent of the resource estimate range described above.
 For the purpose of reporting completion in the Reactor Program System (RPS), the sample size is defined as 1.
 A sample size of 1 will be reported in RPS when the procedure is completed in its entirety.

-,ot
+71114.04-06 REFERENCES

+Regulatory Guide 1.219, “Guidance on Making Changes to Emergency Plans For Nuclear Power Reactors”

+Regulatory Issue Summary 2005-02, “Clarifying the Process for Making Emergency Plan Changes,” February 14, 2005

+RIS 2003-18, “Use of NEI 99-01, ‘Methodology for Development of Emergency Action Levels,’ Revision 4, Dated January 2003,” and supplements

 END